-Interchange Recycling is dedicated to promoting responsible disposal and recycling of motor oil and antifreeze.
-Our mission is to foster environmental stewardship and sustainability by ensuring that these products are recycled efficiently and safely, minimizing their impact on the environment.
+Interchange Recycling is dedicated to fostering environmental stewardship and sustainability by ensuring that program materials are recycled efficiently and safely, minimizing their impact on the environment.

 For students today, understanding the importance of recycling and how to actively participate in sustainable practices is more critical than ever.
 Young people are the future leaders, designers, and innovators.
 By engaging in recycling efforts, they not only help reduce waste and conserve natural resources but also contribute to the development of a circular economy-an economic system where materials are reused, repaired, and recycled rather than discarded.